c4tom/DreamDevBox/docs/corporate-usage/shared-devilbox-server-in-lan.rst

 If your LAN already provides its own customizable DNS server, you can setup a new wildcard DNS zone for ``*.loc`` which points to ``192.168.0.12``.

-Run a second instance of the Devilbox DNS server
+Run a second instance of the DreamDevBox DNS server
 ------------------------------------------------

-If the above two methods for automated DNS records don't apply to you, you will need to run a second stand-alone Docker container of the Devilbox DNS server.
+If the above two methods for automated DNS records don't apply to you, you will need to run a second stand-alone Docker container of the DreamDevBox DNS server.

-Run this container permantently on the shared Devilbox server with the following command:
+Run this container permantently on the shared DreamDevBox server with the following command:

 .. code-block:: bash